Showing posts with label Nikkormat. Show all posts

 The Monteverde Cloud Forest is an astonishing biological preserve of hundreds of species of birds, mammals, and insects.
 It rains often, like every day.
 Pack your rain gear and camera protection.
 What do you do there?
 Arise at 05:30, drink a strong and delicious Costa Rican Coffee, don your boots, and head off with your group to looks for birds.
 It does not get much better than this.

 Costa Rica is a fantastic destination.
-Book a trip with a company that provides a naturalist, buy some top grade binoculars, and have fun.
+Book a trip with a company that provides a naturalist, buy top grade binoculars, and have fun.
 And be sure to drink the coffee and eat the fresh fruits.

 I took these photographs on Kodak Gold 100 film via an old Nikkormat FTn that I borrowed from a friend.
 The Nikkormat was a beater and I was not sure if the back was still light tight.
 But some electrical tape ensured a safe seal.
 For color slides, I used my Nikon F3.
 But after all the dampness and rain on this trip, I opted to send it to Nikon USA for a thorough cleaning and checkup.
 I scanned these negatives on a Plustek 7600i film scanner operated by SilverFast software.